HackingFromHomeHackathon/november-2020/submissions/Project-Morphling.md

 Project Morphling builds on top of [Jitsi Meet] and [Spot] to provide a simple and unified way for having meetings on the largest screen in the house.

+**NOTE:** This submissions does not qualify for the cash prizes as Titus and I work for 8x8, Inc.

 <hr />

 [Spot] is a physical room system for [Jitsi Meet], but it requires a specific application to run on a desktop computer hooked up to the TV, or at least a browser.
 Then a remote app is needed to control it.
 Since there is already a Jitsi Meet application for having meetings on mobile devices, it only makes sense to unify all these into a single app: the Jitsi Meet app.